Hopeful parents considering in vitro fertilization, commonly referred to as IVF, may wonder about success rates and what they can expect.

-"During this process, we stimulate multiple eggs to grow in the body with hormone shots," she says, explaining that this first step takes around two weeks and includes frequent visits for ultrasound monitoring and blood work.
+"During this process, we stimulate multiple eggs to grow in the body with hormone shots," she says.
 "Once the eggs reach the mature size, a procedure is performed under anesthesia in which the eggs are extracted from the body in a needle aspiration procedure."

 "The eggs that are fertilized become embryos and these embryos then grow in culture in the lab for the next 5-6 days to reach the normal implantation stage of the embryo, called a blastocyst," Crawford says.
 "At the blastocyst stage, embryos can be transferred into the body, frozen or biopsied for genetic testing."

-Average success rates of IVF
+IVF: Average success rates

 Factors that determine IVF success rates